Stalin extends lockdown for two weeks, schools to reopen at 50% strength

 The School Education Department has been directed to make necessary arrangements.
 Earlier this week, teachers of government and government-aided schools returned to work.

+Stalin said experts unanimously suggested the importance of reopening schools.
+“Experts said students are depressed since they continued to stay indoors and it has led to a learning gap among them.
+Moreover, many students didn’t have access to online classes,” he said.

 Also, medical colleges and other related institutions, including nursing colleges, have been allowed to reopen from August 16.
-According to the statement by Stalin, detailed guidelines on how the following announcements will be implemented will soon be issued by the Health and Family Welfare Department.
+Stalin said students and teachers in these colleges have been classified as medical staff and have been vaccinated.
+According to a statement by Stalin, detailed guidelines on how the following announcements will be implemented will soon be issued by the Health and Family Welfare Department.

 The government said large gatherings have been witnessed in places of worship and hence Friday, Saturday and Sunday, these places will be restricted for the public.
 Also, to avoid crowds, fish and meat stalls have been directed to set up individual stalls in open places.
 The local municipality authorities have been instructed to ensure shopkeepers are following the rules.